Fikadulem/503_Lab1_1/README.md

 •	Create home page, maps page and about page using HTML<br>
 •	Build a CSS file to style your website<br>
 •	Add basic interaction to your website using JavaScript<br>
-•	Post your website to UW server so others can access it on the internet!<br>
+•	Post your website to UW server OR Github pages so others can access it on the internet!<br>

 ##Software Required
 •	Text Editor: I recommend Sublime Text.
 Alternatives include Notepad ++, DreamWeaver (not free), Kompozer <br>
 •	FTP Client of your choice.
-I use FileZilla.<br>
+I use FileZilla or a Github account if you will be using GitHub Pages.
+(We will talk about the pros and cons of each in class)<br>

 ##1.
 Activate your UW web space (do this on your own)
 UW provides free web space to all students.
 To activate your web hosting account through UW follow the directions here http://www.washington.edu/itconnect/connect/web-publishing/shared-hosting/activating-shared-web-hosting/